crukci-bioinformatics/PlateLayout/README.md

 #### CRUK CI Bioinformatics metadata template

-There is a utility script `loadMetaForm` that will load a CRUK CI Bioinformatics Core metadata template Excel file and tidy it into a table suitable for use with the above randomisation function.
+If you are using a CRUK CI Bioinformatics Core metadata template Excel file, then there is a command `loadMetaForm` that will load a and tidy it into a table suitable for use with the above randomisation function.
+It will fix the column headers and remove empty columns.

 ### Bash script